rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

   M  END
   <BLANKLINE>

-Or you can add 3D coordinates by embedding the molecule (we're using the ETKDG method here, which is described in more detail below):
+Or you can add 3D coordinates by embedding the molecule (this uses the ETKDG method, which is described in more detail below):

 .. doctest::

-  >>> AllChem.EmbedMolecule(m2,AllChem.ETKDG())
+  >>> AllChem.EmbedMolecule(m2)
   0
   >>> print(Chem.MolToMolBlock(m2))    # doctest: +NORMALIZE_WHITESPACE
   cyclobutane